 Risk of Abduction or Parental Kidnapping

-This is to protect the child from being take out of the jurisdiction of the UK or remove from the care of the custodial parent without their consent.
+This is to protect the child from being taken out of the jurisdiction of the UK or removed from the care of the custodial parent without their consent.

-For example, in cases where one parent has relocate to another country, a contact order can be used to prevent that parent from taking the child out of the UK or having any direct or indirect contact with the child until the court is satisfy that it is safe for them to do so.
+For example, in cases where one parent has relocated to another country.
+A contact order can be used to prevent that parent from taking the child out of the UK.
+Or having any direct or indirect contact with the child until the court is satisfied that it is safe for them to do so.